 Are your offices open?

-Our teams are available and working, although our leasing offices are closed to the public to limit in-person contact.
+Our teams are available and working, and our leasing offices are now open by appointment only.
+In accordance with local guidelines and regulations, and based on recommendations from the CDC, masks are required to enter our offices and social distancing is encouraged.
 If you need to get in touch with us, please do so via telephone or email.
 For business hours and contact information, please visit the community's website.

 What are you doing for your residents?